Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Conclusions

 \acknowledgments

 We are grateful to Eric Poisson for many useful discussions regarding tidally distorted black holes, and to Daniel Kennefick for discussions regarding the connection between tidal coupling and superradiant Teukolsky equation modes, which did much to inspire this analysis.
+We also thank this paper's referee, whose criticisms led us to expand much of our discussion, and to significantly re-examine some of the claims and analyses we presented in a previous version of this paper.
 Our work on this problem has been supported by NSF grant PHY-1403261.